bradleyq/stable_player_display/README.md

 # Stable Player Display
 models + shaders to display player models using new item_display entites.

-**This shader is stable on death, relog, unload, etc. The shader is not spawn order dependent.**
+**This shader is stable on death, relog, unload, placed skulls, etc. The shader is not spawn order dependent.**

 ## caveats
 - use on item_display only